wray27/Environment-Sound-Classification/README.md

 * siren
 * street_music

-The training and testing datasets used by the convolutional neural netowrk can be found (provide link).
+The training and testing datasets used by the network can be found (provide link).